quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 It can be advantageous to group several related qlog traces together in a single file.
-For example, it is possible to simultaneously perform logging on the client, on the server, and on a single point on their common network path.
+For example, it is possible to simultaneously perform logging on the client, on the server, and on a single point on their common network tuple.
 For analysis, it is useful to aggregate these three individual traces together into a single file, so it can be uniquely stored, transferred, and annotated.